alescu/BlackJack/README.md

 		* Simulate the notification of important events.
 		* Users can be kept personally informed by email or SMS as the case may be.
 		* **

+## How to build the Docker Image:

+	Open your terminal, navigate to the project's root directory (where your Dockerfile is located), and execute the following command in Bash:

+		"docker build -t blackjack_app:1.0 ."

+	With Docker version 27.2.0, build 3ab4256

+		For the correct operation of the Docker application, the application ports must be mapped correctly:

+			* blackjack_app  in port: 8080
+			* mongo:latest FROM ubuntu:24.04 in port: 27017
+			* mysql:latest FROM oraclelinux:038463507f87d6444... in port: 33060

 ## Project Structure